barbazul/1kfa/mod_guide_player.md

  * More Power
    * Permanently changing the kind of dice that are rolled when certain Item cards are used
+ * PC
+   * Player Character (a character controlled by a player other than the GM)
  * ranged (or "at range")
    * When the details of the fiction put two combatants far enough apart that their handheld weapons could not connect